-El Tokyo Olympic Classification “Test” 2019 will take place between August 15 and 18 on the circuit of the Odaiba Park, an environment specially built for triathlon events, which will host triathletes and paratriathletes at the Tokyo 2020 Olympic and Paralympic Games.
+El Tokyo Olympic Classification Test 2019 will be held between the 15 and the August 18 in the circuit of the Odaiba Park, a specially built environment for triathlon events, which will receive triathletes and paratriathletes at the Olympic and Paralympic Games in Tokyo 2020.

 For this reason, it has been decided to implement some new measures to mitigate the effects of intense heat and the summer humidity of the Japanese capital that athletes will suffer during the competition.

-After consulting its Medical Committees, Coaches Committee and Organizing Committee of the Tokyo Olympic Games (TOGOC), the ITU has prepared a series of significant changes in the races to guarantee the health and safety of the athletes.
+After consulting its Medical Committees, Coaches Committee and Organizing Committee of the Tokyo Olympic Games (TOGOC), the ITU has prepared a series of significant changes in the races to ensure the health and safety of athletes.